 Ask The Expert – Contractor Insurance

 If you are contracting through ADLIB as a Limited Company, you are aware that having insurance is essential.
-Those new to contracting or new to contracting through us often ask “Why?”
+Those new to contracting or new to contracting through us often ask “Why?” is Contractor Insurance so important?

 To answer this question we caught up with the experts at Kingsbridge Contractor Insurance, Mark Everett provides us with the key facts – straight from the expert’s mouth.
 Whether you’re already contracting, simply seeking some clarification or are considering making the leap to freelancing, the below will be relevant to you.
 Here’s our chat: